 Growth of Mold and Mildew

-Over time, mold and mildew will begin to grow from failing to repair a leaky roof.
+Over time, mold and mildew will begin to grow from failing to fix roof leaks.
 Mold can spread very quickly, and it is difficult to eradicate.
 It will eventually make its way into your HVAC system, vents, furniture, carpeting, and clothes.
 Black mold is the mold common type of mold that occurs from chronic water exposure.
 Whether toxic or nontoxic, black mold can result in damage to wood beams, flooring and various other structures in the home.
 Unfortunately, mold remediation is rather expensive.
 Mold can also lead to serious health issues, especially for pregnant women, individuals with allergies or asthma as well as individuals with weakened immune systems.

-A roof that leaks will lead to damaged rafters, ceiling joints, wall framing and even exterior fascia boards.
+A leaky roof will lead to damaged rafters, ceiling joints, wall framing, and even exterior fascia boards.
 Chronic water damage will result in rotted wood and deterioration of the wooden framing of the home.
-This is very serious, as it messes with the structural integrity of the home and could result in the home’s wood framing requiring replacement.
-In some cases, the roof could collapse if the walls buckle.
+This is very serious, as it messes with the structural integrity of the home and could result in the wood framing requiring replacement.
+In some cases, the roof could collapse if the walls buckle, resulting in the need for a new roof installation.

 It is important that all homeowners be aware of the signs of a roof leak.
-In addition, roof leaks should never be ignored.
+In addition, roof leaks and other roofing problems should never be ignored.
 Do you think you have a roof leak?
-If so, contact us at Bullard Roofing to schedule an inspection.
+If so, contact us at Bullard Roofing to schedule a free roof inspection.